samschott/maestral/docs/background/logging.rst

 subclasses the default :class:`logging.LogRecord` to guarantee that any surrogate escape characters in file paths are replaced before emitting a log and flushing to any streams.
-Otherwise, incorrectly encoded file paths could prevent logging from working properly when it would be particularly useful.
+Otherwise, incorrectly encoded file paths could prevent logging from working properly in exactly those cases where it would be particularly useful.

-In addition to those automated logging facilities, desktop notifications are sent manually on file changes and sync issues with appropriate buttons and callbacks for user interaction.
-Those notifications can be separately enabled, disabled or snoozed though the GUI or the CLI with ``maestral notify level`` and ``maestral notify snooze``.